Updated details of company disclosures (as of 20 December 2019) are available below under "Responses to the Disclosure

 This has led to a number of interventions.
 The first was a call for a new independent and publicly accessible international standard for tailings dams based upon the consequences of failure.
 See press releases here, here and here.
 Investors have been pleased to see that in response to their call, a global review was announced and co-convened by the International Council of Mining and Metals (ICMM), the Principles for Responsible Investment (PRI) and the United Nations Environment Programme (UNEP).

-Following the catastrophic tailings dam failure at the Córrego do Feijão mining facility in Brumadinho, Minas Gerias, Brazil, which led to the loss of over 245 lives, and 25 missing people (as of May 2019), a group of 96 institutional investors (representing more than $10.3 trillion assets under management) have written to 683 extractive companies seeking greater disclosure on the management of tailings storage facilities (“TSF”).
+Following the catastrophic tailings dam failure at the Córrego do Feijão mining facility in Brumadinho, Minas Gerias, Brazil, which led to the loss of over 245 lives, and 25 missing people (as of May 2019), a group of institutional investors (now representing more than $13 trillion assets under management) have written to 726 extractive companies seeking greater disclosure on the management of tailings storage facilities (“TSF”).

 On the 5th April a letter was sent to the Board Chairs and Chief Executive Officers of listed extractive companies requesting specific disclosure on Tailings Storage Facilities.
 A follow up letter was sent on 17th April.
 Given the urgency of the issue the disclosure is requested by 7th June 2019 and to be placed upon the company website, signed by the CEO or Board Chair.

 High Level Investor Roundtables

-As part of the investor initiative two high level investor roundtables have been convened by the Church of England Pensions Board and Swedish Council of Ethics at Church House in London on the 4th March and 1st April.
-Investors are due to continue to meet on a monthly basis.
+As part of the investor initiative four high level investor roundtables have been convened by the Church of England Pensions Board and Swedish Council of Ethics at Church House in London.
+These took place between March and June 2019.

 These roundtable events are intended to: